UnaryPlus/forces-at-play/README.md

 * Space: start/stop automaton
 * Digits 1-5: change animation speed (1 is slowest, 5 is fastest)

+### Copy and paste
+You can copy and cut regions of the grid using ctrl-C and ctrl-X respectively.
+Use ctrl-V to paste the copied pattern.

+When you copy a pattern, a text representation of that pattern is saved to your device's clipboard.
+This allows you to save and import patterns by converting them into text and vice versa.
+For example, try pasting the following text onto the canvas `Pzerzfr`.

 ### Inspiration
 This project was inspired by a video game called [Cell Machine](https://samhogan.itch.io/cell-machine) by Sam Hogan.